A Brief Fiction of the 719 Ride

 Colombo Ottavio Severo arrived in Colorado Springs in May 1898, one year before Nikola Tesla built his famed Colorado Springs laboratory.

 Born in November 1851 during the Risorgimento, the political and social movements that led to Italian unification, Ottavio was the oldest of five children born to Constantino and Elisabetta, poor land owners in the Mezzogiorno (Southern Italy).

 Fascinated by bicycles from an early age, 16-year old Ottavio became enlivened by reports about bicycle races being held in France, Britain and Belgium during 1868.
-Soon afterward, he learned of a city-to-city bicycle race (Paris Rouen) being organized in 1869 by the French newspaper Le Vélocipède Illustré and bicycle manufacturers the Olivier brothers.
+Soon afterward, he learned of a city-to-city bicycle race (Paris-Rouen) being organized in 1869 by the French newspaper Le Vélocipède Illustré and bicycle manufacturers the Olivier brothers.
 Overcoming numerous obstacles to get to the start, Ottavio was one of 120 riders to participate in this first-of-its-kind event.
-He failed to finish the race, managing only 71.9 miles of the required distance in the allowed 24 hours.
+He failed to finish the race in the allowed 24-hour span , completing 115 kilometers (71.9 miles) of the 123 kilometer distance.